-Houston Heights High School Schedule of Findings and Questioned Costs For the Year Ended August 31, 2020
+Houston Heights High School Schedule of Findings and Questioned Costs For the Year Ended August 31, 2021

 I. Summary of Auditor's Results Financial Statements Type of auditor's report issued on the financial statements of the auditee Unmodified Internal control over financial reporting: Material weakness(es) identified?
 Yes X No Significant deficiency(ies) identified that are not considered to be material weaknesses?
-Noncompliance material to financial statements noted?
-Yes \underline{X} none reported \underline{X} No Federal Awards Auditee did not meet the requirements for a single audit.
+Yes X_none reported Noncompliance material to financial statements noted?
+Yes X No Federal Awards Auditee did not meet the requirements for a single audit.
 II.
 Financial Statement Findings None identified III.
 Findings and questioned costs for state and federal awards None identified

-Houston Heights High School Schedule of Prior Audit Findings For the Year Ended August 31, 2020
+Houston Heights High School Schedule of Prior Audit Findings For the Year Ended August 31, 2021

-None identified; no 2019 findings.
+None identified; no 2020 findings.